starters/hek/README.md

 ## The Goal

-My goal with this project was saving as much as developer time possible.
-And I imagined a tool that can learn how to help developer to write code.
+My goal with this project is to save as much developer time as possible.
+I imagined a tool that can learn how to help a developer to write code.

-On the other words, we teach computers how to write code, instead of we write.
-And we can simply accomplish this by creating templates of small or big chunks of code, and building a UI system that lets the developer inserting these templates via human friendly UIs like in the example screenshot.
+In other words, we teach computers how to write code, instead of writing it ourselves.
+And we can accomplish this by creating templates of small or large chunks of code and building a UI that allows the developer to insert these templates via human friendly UIs, as in the screenshot above.

 ## What is missing ?